Chubu, City Guides, Kanto, Road Trip

 Lake Kisaki

 Lake Kisaki is a fairly small lake – walking the perimeter of this lake takes about an hour, and it’s mostly lined by holiday houses and farms.
-There isn’t much to do here, but relax.
+There isn’t much to do here, aside from relaxing.
 That’s the main reason why we came here!
-To stay at one of the lake side lodge and rest after our Kamikochi trek.
+We wanted to stay at one of the lake-side lodges and rest after our Kamikochi trek.

 Lake Kisaki Camping Ground